At Public Prep, Girls Prep and Boys Prep scholars are challenged to think and work hard every day.

 We start early with the end of college completion in mind.
 We create a warm and joyful culture of rigor in which scholars build strong character by adopting the core values of community, merit, responsibility, and scholarship.
 Our scholars master the ability to read, write, listen, speak, create, and think deeply across disciplines, with a particular focus on science, the arts, and math.
 They work independently and in teams to solve problems collaboratively.

 Girls Prep or Boys Prep alumni will be resilient young scholars of bold intellect.
 They will be empathetic leaders, knowledgeable and curious about the world.
 They will be goal-oriented decision-makers empowered to make choices that will lead to life success.

-Public Prep is the nation’s only non-profit network that exclusively develops exceptional, tuition-free PreK and single-sex elementary and middle public schools.
-We are determined to graduate 8th grade scholars who thrive in “right-fit,” high-performing public, private, or parochial high schools, and ultimately earn a degree from a four-year college or university.
+Public Prep is the nation’s oldest non-profit network that exclusively develops exceptional, tuition-free PreK and single-sex elementary and middle public schools.
+We are determined to graduate 8th grade scholars who thrive in “right-fit,” high-performing public, private, or parochial high schools, and ultimately earn a degree, on-time, from a four-year college or university.

 NORTH STAR TO COLLEGE COMPLETION

 Public Prep has defined its North Star to College Completion as its organizational framework to regularly measure progress; a standard that is superior to, and inclusive of, any district, city, state, or national standard.